 1- Should be between 21 to 29 years of age.

-3- Should have passed a psychological screening by a mental health professional to see if there is any issue while giving up the child after delivery.
+3- Should have passed a psychological screening by a mental health professional to see if there is an issue while giving up the child after delivery.

-4- Need to sign an agreement where she agrees her roles and responsibilities in pregnancy i.e. prenatal care and also agree to give baby after birth.
+4- Need to sign an agreement where she agrees her roles and responsibilities in pregnancy i.e. prenatal care and also agrees to give baby after birth.